williampathadan/DevOps-Deployment-Mini/README.md

 That's it!
 You've successfully containerized a node app!

-### Extra Credit
+### Further Reading
+Of course, there's tons of information on Docker and its inner workings that we haven't touched on here in this mini lab.
+Some great resources to read in order to dig into this topic a bit more are the [official docs](https://docs.docker.com/)
-Make sure to read the official Docker documentation when you finish.
-Also, try containerizing some other projects you've built using this same flow.
+[This](https://www.sitepoint.com/docker-containers-software-delivery/) article also does a great job of motivating why Docker is such an important infrastructural technology, along with defining many of the Docker buzzwords and terminology.
+If you don't want to just read, try containerizing some other projects you've built using this same flow you just practiced!